Ewall24/Home_Sales/README.md

 ![firefox_o7qXWXY9p4](https://github.com/user-attachments/assets/b913a4a8-2543-4ad0-8d19-c90446ca3ea4)

-    # 7. Cache the the temporary table home_sales.
+    # 6. Cache the the temporary table home_sales.
 spark.catalog.cacheTable("home_sales")

-    # 8. Check if the table is cached.
+    # 7. Check if the table is cached.
 spark.catalog.isCached('home_sales')

-    Using the cached data, run the last query that calculates the average price of a home per "view" rating having an average home price greater than or equal to $350,000.
+    # 8. Using the cached data, run the last query that calculates the average price of a home per "view" rating having an average home price greater than or equal to $350,000.
 Determine the runtime and compare it to uncached runtime.

-    # 10. Partition by the "date_built" field on the formatted parquet home sales data
+    # 9. Partition by the "date_built" field on the formatted parquet home sales data
 df.write.partitionBy("date_built").mode("overwrite").parquet("home_sales_partitioned")

-    # 11. Read the parquet formatted data.
-parquet_df = spark.read.parquet("home_sales_partitioned")
+     Read the parquet formatted data. parquet_df = spark.read.parquet("home_sales_partitioned")

-    # 12. Create a temporary table for the parquet data.
+    # 10. Create a temporary table for the parquet data.
 parquet_df.createOrReplaceTempView("home_sales_parquet")

-    Run the last query that calculates the average price of a home per "view" rating having an average home price greater than or equal to $350,000.
+    # 11. Run the last query that calculates the average price of a home per "view" rating having an average home price greater than or equal to $350,000.
 Determine the runtime and compare it to uncached runtime.

-    # 14. Uncache the home_sales temporary table.
+    # 12. Uncache the home_sales temporary table.
 spark.catalog.uncacheTable("home_sales")

-    # 15. Check if the home_sales is no longer cached
+    # 13. Check if the home_sales is no longer cached
 spark.catalog.isCached("home_sales")

 ![firefox_KhUjgdvCB9](https://github.com/user-attachments/assets/899ef3b9-e1eb-4864-8111-f08f091a6b45)

+    #14.
+Download your Home_Sales.ipynb file and upload it into your "Home_Sales" GitHub repository.